AaltoSciComp/python-for-scicomp/content/data-visualization.md

 ## Getting started with Matplotlib

-We can start in a Jupyter notebook since notebooks are typically a good fit for data visualizations.
+We can start in a Jupyter Notebook since notebooks are typically a good fit for data visualizations.
 But if you prefer to run this as a script, this is also OK.